scl1999/ecozeAI-censored/README.md

 -----

-3. The "Hallucination Firewall"
+3. The Hallucination Firewall
 To serve enterprise clients, "truth" is non-negotiable.

 See: annotateAndCollectSources and saveURLs.
 Logic: The AI is forced to cite its sources.
-A secondary "Reviewer Agent" parses the citations to ensure the URL actually contains the claimed data.
+A secondary Reviewer Agent parses the citations to ensure the URL actually contains the claimed data.
 If the URL is dead or irrelevant, the fact is discarded.